simard-landscape-lab/sari-tutorial/1_Downloading_Data/1_Downloading_Data.md

 # Downloading Data

 *All the data in this tutorial has been downloaded for you.
-This page is a reference of some websites/open source tools/etc.*
+This page is a reference of some websites/open source tools/etc. We gratefully and humbly acknowledge JAXA for the use of a coherence image over Gabon generated using ISCE2.*

 We will reference image repositories throughout the tutorial wherever applicable.
 In this tutorial, we concentrate on images from the L-band SAR sensor from [ALOS/PALSAR](https://global.jaxa.jp/projects/sat/alos/).
 L-band sensors are popular for forest analysis due to their long wavelengths and ability to penetrate canopy cover for additional information.
 ALOS-1 was a satellite that was active from 2007-2010 that had the L-band PALSAR-1 sensor and ALOS-2 is its successor with the PALSAR-2 sensor.
 There are numerous other satellite SAR sensors including Sentinel-1 (C-band) and UAVSAR (airborne L-band).